Do Restaurants Use Sous Vide?

 The very first step is to vacuum seal the food that you are preparing.
 Put your food in a bag and use a vacuum sealer to get rid of all the air.

-See also 11 Best Sous Vide Containers
+See also The 10 Best Sous Vide Machines To Prepare Your Favorite Meal

 You can also use the water displacement method to get rid of the air.
 Dip the bag in a water bath slowly, then when the water reaches above the food, seal your bag.